 What Is Sales Automation?

-Sales automation is software that handles repetitive, manual tasks across the sales cycle so reps can focus on selling.
-It eliminates data entry, follow-up tracking, lead assignment, and prospecting research by connecting data intelligence with workflow automation.
-The result: reps spend more time with buyers and less time on administrative tasks.
+Sales automation is software that handles repetitive tasks like data entry, follow-up tracking, lead assignment, and prospecting research so reps can focus on selling.
+It connects data intelligence with workflow automation to eliminate manual work.
+Reps spend more time with buyers, less time on administrative tasks.

 Sales automation replaces these manual processes: